History of the Boston Red Sox: 2004 ALDS and ALCS

 Boston began the postseason by sweeping the AL West champion Anaheim Angels in the ALDS.
 However, Curt Schilling suffered a torn ankle tendon in Game 1 when he was hit by a line drive.
 The injury was exacerbated when Schilling fielded a ball rolling down the first base line.
 In the third game of the series, what looked to be a blowout turned out to be a nail-biter, as Vladimir Guerrero hit a grand slam off Mike Timlin in the 7th inning to tie the game.
 However, David Ortiz hit a walk-off two-run homer in the 10th inning to win the game.
 The Sox advanced to a rematch in the 2004 American League Championship Series against the New York Yankees.

 The series started very poorly for the Red Sox.
 Schilling, pitching with an injured ankle, was routed for six runs in three innings.
 Yankees starter Mike Mussina had six perfect innings, and despite Boston's best efforts to come back, they ended up losing 10–7.
 In Game 2, with his Yankees leading 1–0 for most of the game, John Olerud hit a two-run home run to put New York up for good.
 Following this, the Red Sox were down three games to none after a crushing 19–8 loss in Game 3 at home.
 In that game, the two clubs set the record for most runs scored in a League Championship Series game.
 At that point in the history of baseball, no team had come back to win from a 3–0 series deficit.
 In Game 4, the Red Sox found themselves facing elimination, trailing 4–3 in the ninth with Yankees closer Mariano Rivera on the mound.
 After Rivera issued a walk to Kevin Millar, Dave Roberts came on to pinch run and promptly stole second base.
 He then scored on an RBI single by Bill Mueller which sent the game to extra innings.
 The Red Sox went on to win the game on a two-run home run by David Ortiz in the 12th inning.
 In Game 5, the Red Sox were again down late (by the score of 4–2) as a result of Derek Jeter's bases-clearing triple.
-But the Sox struck back in the eighth, as Ortiz hit a homer over the Green Monster to bring the Sox within a run.
+But the Red Sox struck back in the eighth, as Ortiz hit a homer over the Green Monster to bring the Red Sox within a run.
 Then Jason Varitek hit a sacrifice fly to bring home Dave Roberts, scoring the tying run.
 The game would go for 14 innings, featuring many squandered opportunities on both sides.
 In the bottom of the 14th, Ortiz would again seal the win with an RBI single that brought home Damon.
 The 14-inning game set the record for the longest American League Championship Series game ever played.